klvj17/CQR/README.md

 ## about this package

 CQR is developed to analyze the Quantile Treatment Effect with censored data.
-This package is based on the Three-step Censored Quantile Regression which is introduced in [this paper](http://www.mit.edu/~vchern/papers/Chernozhukov%20and%20Hong%20(JASA%202002)%20Three%20Step%20Censored%20Quantile%20Regression.pdf).
+This package is based on the Three-step Censored Quantile Regression which is introduced in [Chernozhukov and Han(2002)](http://www.mit.edu/~vchern/papers/Chernozhukov%20and%20Hong%20(JASA%202002)%20Three%20Step%20Censored%20Quantile%20Regression.pdf).

-The original idea is introduced in [Chernozhukov and Han(2002)](http://www.nber.org/papers/w19742) .
+The original idea is introduced in Chernozhukov and Han(2002).
 This package is still in developing, though you are able to reproduce the table 1 and Figure 1 in the above paper some degree.

 ## install